Loecsen logo

 How much is it in total?

-One of the biggest misconceptions about Chinese is the idea that you must learn “thousands of characters” before you can do anything useful.
-The reality is much more practical.
+One common myth is that you must learn “thousands of characters” before you can do anything useful.
+In reality, beginners progress through layers.

 In this Loecsen A1 corpus, there are 339 unique characters.

-This means that if you can recognize and pronounce these 339 characters in context, you can already read and write a meaningful set of real everyday sentences from the course.
+This means: if you can recognize these characters in context (and connect them to sound and meaning), you can already read and understand a meaningful set of real beginner sentences from the course.

 Tones in Chinese: how pronunciation really works (and why it matters)

-Tones are one of the most important aspects of Mandarin Chinese, and also one of the most misunderstood by beginners.
-In Chinese, the tone is part of the word.
-Changing the tone does not change the accent — it changes the meaning.
+Tones are one of the most important parts of Mandarin, and also one of the most misunderstood.
+In Mandarin, the tone is part of the word.
+Changing the tone often changes the meaning.

-Key rule: In Mandarin, one syllable + a different tone = a different word.
+Key rule: in Mandarin, one syllable with a different tone can be a different word.

-Mandarin Chinese uses four main tones, plus a neutral tone.
-Every syllable is pronounced with one of these tones:
+Mandarin uses four main tones, plus a neutral tone:

 • 3rd tone: falling then rising